 The practice of fair trade is very important for a major coffee player like Doi Chaang Coffee Company because the organisation sees value in investing time and resources to meet global standards.

 “We’ve seen first hand how fair trade practices can help to transform the lives of those living in farming communities.
 In the last 10 years Doi Chang village, now equipped with medical facilities, running water and even WiFi, has become fully self-sufficient,” explains Rogerson.

 Empowering communities through the Doi Chaang Academy of Coffee is just as important.
 The academy helps Akha farmers and villagers from nearby areas to improve their coffee processing skills.
 Farmers learn about topics such as processing beans, plant selection and harvesting techniques, as well as financial management.

 Rogerson notes that Thailand, like much of Southeast Asia, has developed a vibrant coffee culture over the past decade.
 Although the industry faces some challenges, such as high tariffs, Rogerson says the business is now self-sufficient thanks to the hard work of the Akha people and the fair trade purchases of consumers in North America.

 With that in mind, Doi Chaang Coffee Company wants to carry on their work to strengthen partnerships with Thailand and bring their unique fair trade model to other farms, smallholders and co-operatives around the world.

-Find out here about the Doi Chang village and purchase their coffee.
+Find out more about the Doi Chang village and purchase their coffee here.